grodansparadis/vscp-doc-spec/vscp_over_a_serial_channel_rs-232.md

 As noted there can be two types of ACKs/NACKs one (251/252) is a general ACK/NACK that is the response when a frame is received and put in a buffer.
 This is generally all that is needed.
 The other version (249/250) can optionally be sent when the frame is actually sent on the interface.

+### Security
+If security is a concern (for instance a serial channel used over the air), it is recommended to implement additional measures such as encryption and authentication to protect the data being transmitted over the serial channel.
+AES encryption is one option that can be considered for securing the data.
+VSCP use AES-128 CBC mode for encryption in many applications and this is the recommended encryption also here.
+In this case the IV (Initialization Vector) should be unique and random for each session to ensure the security of the encrypted data and should typically be added to the end of the frame.
+Also the frame must be a multiple of the AES block size (16 bytes).

 ### Frame format

  | Byte  | Content          | Description                                                                          |